+Table 9 Coding performance of test 14-3b with filter implemented in SSE

+The source code of this test is available by this link: https://vcgit.hhi.fraunhofer.de/JVET-K-CE14/VVCSoftware_BMS/tree/CE14.3-SSE.

 Conclusions

-Suggested configuration CE14-3b has 16 elements of 7-bit values required for filtering process with total LUT size of 70 bytes for five QP groups providing luma BD-rates of -0.47%/-0.70%/-0.66% for AI/RA/LDB configurations over BMS-2.0.1 with VTM configuration.
-The filter has no multiplication operations involved and can be implemented in hardware within 1 clock cycle delay.
+Suggested configuration CE14-3b has 16 elements of 7-bit values required for filtering process with total LUT size of 70 bytes for five QP groups providing luma BD-rates of -0.47%/-0.70%/-0.66% for AI/RA/LDB configurations over BMS-2.0.1 with VTM configuration and -0.49%/-0.77%/-0.67% for AI/RA/LDB configurations over BMS-2.1 with BMS configuration.
+The filter has same design for inter and intra CU filtering, has no multiplication operations involved and can be implemented in hardware within 1 clock cycle delay.

 Suggested to adopt Hadamard transform domain filter to next version of VTM.